booncol/pygeoquery/CONTRIBUTING.md

 ## Code of Conduct

 This project has adopted a Code of Conduct that we expect project participants to adhere to.
-Please see [CODE_OF_CONDUCT.md](https://chat.openai.com/c/CODE_OF_CONDUCT.md) for details.
+Please see [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details.

 ## License

 By contributing to this project, you agree that your contributions will be licensed under the MIT License.
-See the [LICENSE.md](https://chat.openai.com/c/LICENSE.md) for details.
+See the [LICENSE](LICENSE) for details.

 ## Contact